Christopher Colorado Jones

 Originator and visionary producer of The Boys Who Said NO!, Christopher Colorado Jones died tragically in an accident on June 29, 2019.

 We are grateful that Christopher lived long enough to see the full, 90-minute fine cut of the film to which he passionately dedicated the last six years of his life.
-As the surviving members of his film team, we are committed to completing the film which is his legacy and distributing it as widely as possible.
+This film is his legacy to us all.
+As members of the film team, we are committed to insuring the film is distributed as widely as possible and has the maximum impact.

-Christopher had a fierce, life-long dedication to nonviolence and social justice, and believed that citizens need to resist a government in the wrong now more than ever.
+Christopher had a fierce, life-long dedication to nonviolence and social justice.
+He believed that citizens need to resist a government in the wrong - now more than ever.
 He hoped this powerful but little-known story of young people rising up to stop an unjust war would be both primer and rallying cry to those involved in today’s struggles.

 This page is dedicated to his memory and includes his obituary as well as eulogies and poems presented at his memorial service in July 2019 by David Harris, Randy Kehler and Ellen Cooney.